ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 ---

+Caring about rooms and light, or having conversations about his interests.

 "There are issues with your lateness to school."

 They were eating at a French-themed restaurant.
 Alex told Hero that his lateness